byu-cpe/ecen427/_labs/audio_driver.md

 ### Pass Off
 To grade your submission we will:
 1. Load and unload your driver (`insmod` and `rmmod`) **TWICE**.
 Make sure it works without error and has appropriate logging messages as described above.
-A simple [script](https://github.com/byu-cpe/ecen427_student/blob/master/kernel/audio_codec/test_insmod.sh) is provided that loads and unloads the module twice, prints recent kernel log entries, and prints details of your device file.
+A simple [script](https://github.com/byu-cpe/ecen427_student/blob/master/kernel/audio_codec/test_insmod.sh) is provided that loads and unloads the module twice, prints recent kernel log entries, and prints details of your device file.  **Recent changes have been made to this script, so make sure you have the latest version.
+Go back to [this page]({% link _documentation/config_pynq_and_github.md %}) for instructions on merging in the latest changes to the starter code repository.**
 1. Compile and run your *lab5_m1* program.
 Make sure your cmake files are set up to correctly build the executable.
 We will run it after loading your driver and inspect the kernel logs to see that the `read()` and `write()` functions in your driver were executed.

 ## Milestone 2